hitachihex/Webbed.TAS/README.md

       played back.

 # Note: You may use multiple input files.
 Create a folder called Includes in the directory where webbed.exe is.
-Name them anything with an extension of .rec
+Create files in here and name them anything with an extension of .rec
 # But note that multi-level applies from the main input file only, so included input files may not read from another file.

 --------------------------------------------------------